Arthur Wharton

-Arthur Wharton (28 October 1865 – 12 December 1930) is widely considered to be the first black professional footballer in the world.
-Though not the first black player outright – the amateurs Robert Walker, of Queen's Park, and Scotland international player, Andrew Watson, predate him (possibly a professional before Arthur Wharton for Bootle F.C. in 1887) – Wharton may have been the first black professional and the first to play in the Football League.
+Arthur Wharton (28 October 1865 – 12 December 1930) was a British footballer.
+He is widely considered to be the first black professional footballer in the world.
+Though not the first black player outright – the amateurs Robert Walker, of Queen's Park, and Scotland international player, Andrew Watson (possibly a professional before Arthur Wharton for Bootle F.C. in 1887), predate him – Wharton may have been the first black professional and the first to play in the Football League.

 Early life, ancestry and early career

-Wharton was born in Jamestown, Gold Coast (now Accra, Ghana).
-His father Henry Wharton was a Grenadian missionary of Scottish and African descent, while his mother, Annie Florence Egyriba was a member of the Fante Ghanaian royalty.
+Wharton was born in Jamestown, Gold Coast (now part of Accra, Ghana).
+His father Henry Wharton was a Grenadian missionary of Scottish and West African descent, while his mother, Annie Florence Egyriba was a member of the Fante Ghanaian royalty.
+In his home country Wharton attended Mfantsipim School.
 Wharton moved to England in 1882 at age 19, to train as a Methodist missionary, but soon abandoned this in favour of becoming a full-time athlete.

 He was an all-round sportsman – in 1886, he equalled the amateur world record of 10 seconds for the 100-yard sprint in the AAA championship.
 He was also a keen cyclist and cricketer, playing for local teams in Yorkshire and Lancashire.
 However, Wharton is best remembered for his exploits as a footballer; while he was not the first mixed-heritage footballer in the United Kingdom — leading amateurs Robert Walker and Scotland international Andrew Watson predate him, however Wharton was the first mixed-heritage footballer to turn professional.